Android Keep Broadcast Receiver Running After Application Exit

 android:layout_marginTop="20dp"/>

-6. Start the activity, there is a log message which said the broadcast receiver has been registered in the activity’s onCreate() method.
+When starting the activity, there is a log message that says the broadcast receiver has been registered in the activity’s onCreate() method.

-9. You can see log data in the android monitor console for the above steps.
+You can see log data in the Android monitor console for the above steps.

-11. Press the power button to execute steps 2, 3 again, but there is not any log data printed in the android monitor console.
+Press the power button to execute steps 2, 3 again, but there is no log data printed in the Android monitor console.

 3. Register And Unregister Broadcast Receiver In Android Background Service.

-1. When you register the broadcast receiver in the android activity class, it will be stopped after the activity exit.
+When you register the broadcast receiver in the Android activity class, it will be stopped after the activity exits.

-3. Because the android service object will still run in the background after the activity exit, so the broadcast receiver will still run also after the android app exit.
+Because the Android service object will still run in the background after the activity exit, the broadcast receiver will still run also after the Android app exit.

 3.1 Create Android Service Class.